 A student with this accommodation may ask SSD to have their required textbook converted to an alternate text format by completing an Alternate Text Format Request .
 Alternate text format is a specialized version of the textbook, such as a computer file, that can be used with text-to-speech software.
 The Special Services Lab in Newman Library makes software available to our students so they can listen to their textbooks and create mp3s on their own.

-Sign language interpreters and C-Print speech-to-text captionists for students who are deaf or hard of hearing are available for regularly scheduled classes and labs, as well as for other campus-related special requests.
-Due to the process of recruiting and assigning interpreters and captionists, students are asked to use priority registration and finalize their class and lab schedules early in the scheduling process.
-The coordinator of interpreting/captioning services should be notified as soon as any changes are made to student schedules.
-The request for interpreting or captioning services for class or campus-related special requests (e.g., meeting with professor, class group meeting, university event, etc.) should be made by the student as soon as the activity is known.
+Due to the process of recruiting, hiring, and scheduling interpreters and captionists, students are asked to use priority registration and finalize their class and lab schedules early in the scheduling process.
+The coordinator of these accommodations should be notified as soon as any changes are made to student schedules.
+The request for interpreting or captioning for class-related special requests (e.g., meeting with professor, class group meeting, university event, etc.) should be made by the student as soon as the activity is known.
 These special requests will be coordinated either through the SSD office or through the department sponsoring the university event.

 Every effort is made to reduce barriers to classrooms and other university facilities.
 Students with accessibility problems should contact SSD as soon as they become aware of the need for physical access accommodations.